Elementary Education Program Requirements

-- While enrolled in EDUC 252, students will meet with an education advisor and appropriate advisor in the minor to complete a program plan.
+- While enrolled in EDUC 252, students will meet with the Program Director and appropriate advisor in the minor to complete a program plan.

-Students are admitted Fall/Spring semesters and acceptance or denial to the program is based upon the review of applications by the Program Directors.
+Students are admitted Fall/Spring semesters and acceptance or denial to the program is based upon the review of applications by the Program Director.

-To student teach, students must have been admitted to the Teacher Education Program and must complete the requirements listed below.
+To student teach, students must have been admitted to the Elementary Education program and must complete the requirements listed below.

 - Submit the completed Request for Student Teaching form in early March to student teach in the fall or by early October to student teach in the spring.